Skip to content

 Your will and your beneficiary designations are separate legal channels.
 If your will says your IRA goes to your daughter but the beneficiary form names your ex-spouse, your ex-spouse gets the account.

 This is one of the most common estate planning mistakes in America, and it causes real heartbreak.
-We cover this in depth in our article on beneficiary designations, but the bottom line is simple: check your beneficiary forms, and update them whenever your life circumstances change.
+The bottom line is simple: check your beneficiary forms, and update them whenever your life circumstances change.

 What Happens to a 401(k) When You Die